 Virtualized IMS development systems support rapid testing and deployment of critical application initiatives by enabling developers to test independently of each other, using their own versions of both application programs and databases.

-COPE is fully integrated with Compuware’s interactive debugging tool Xpediter, mainframe application failure resolution solution Abend-AID and Topaz Workbench, Compuware’s Eclipse-based IDE and modern development interface, allowing developers to seamlessly debug IMS applications within a virtualized environment.
+Compuware’s interactive debugging tool Xpediter; file and data management tool File-AID; mainframe application failure resolution solution Abend-AID; and Eclipse-based IDE Topaz Workbench work with COPE to allow developers to seamlessly debug application code in the same or separate logical IMS systems within a virtualized IMS environment.

 By reducing their requirements for physical IMS systems, IMS Virtualization helps companies reduce CPU utilization.
 These gains can be measured using the COPE ROI Calculator.
 IMS Virtualization also helps companies reduce system management overhead.